 I wish that I had been more imaginative.
 But I was able to convince myself that there was a rat or something in the garage.
 I reported it to my supervisor, who called an exterminator, but they found no signs of vermin.
 This didn’t bother me much.
 I had always been the rational type.
 I was proud of my bravery.

 I was stupid.

 The incidents in the garage happened more frequently, and I finally allowed myself to think of Sadie.
 Maybe there was something to the superstition that my coworkers had.
-The garage was certainly an unlucky place to be.
+The garage was undoubtedly an unlucky place to be.
 Carol twisted her ankle that winter when she was fetching printer paper, and while that could be chalked up to Carol’s dubious footwear choices, another woman named Monique was hit on the head by a falling carton of envelopes.
 She needed stitches.
 The sales department also seemed to have a high turnover rate.
 Every other week we had someone leaving who needed to be replaced.
-These incidents worried me a little, but not enough to cause me any true fear.
+These incidents worried me a little, but not enough to cause me any genuine fear.
 I was doing great at selling, and my supervisor was talking about cross training me in other departments.

-Then, after the new year had come and gone, I received proof of the warnings that Carol had given me when I was first hired.
+Then, after the New Year had come and gone, I received proof of the warnings that Carol had given me when I was first hired.

-I was caught off guard, I admit, because my coworkers had taken over the task of closing the garage for two weeks while I trained in the accounting department.
+I was caught off guard, I’ll admit, because my coworkers had taken over the task of closing the garage for two weeks while I trained in the accounting department.
 I didn’t think about the doorstop much- I just kicked it idly as I walked in, not noticing how close to the edge of the door it was.
 I turned off the light and simultaneously heard a familiar scraping noise.
 I was too late to react this time.
 The door snapped shut behind me.
 My world became total darkness.

 I went to flick the light back on.
 Nothing.